marceltanuri/frontend-coder/README.md

 1. Run `npm install` to start
 2. Write your HTML content in the file `src/content.html`
 3. Write you css code in the file `src/css/main.css`, you can use css imports too
-4. Write your JS code in the file `src/js/header/index.ts`  or `src/js/footer/index.ts`, deppending wheter you want the JS on the header or on the bottom of your HTML content.
+4. Write your JS code in the file `src/js/header/index.ts`  or `src/js/footer/index.ts`, deppending whether you want the JS on the header or on the bottom of your HTML content.
 5. If you need to add external JS or CSS importations, write then in the file `src/imports.html`
 6. `src/template.html` and `src/template-body.html` are not supposed to be edited.
 They are templates that the tool uses to generates the final HTML file
 7. Build the final HTML content with the command `gulp build`.
 Or use `gulp watch` to automatically build whenever files in the `src` dir were edited
-8. Find the generated file in `dist/template.html` or `dist/template-body.html` deppending wheter you want a full HTML file or just the HTML body.
+8. Find the generated file in `dist/template.html` or `dist/template-body.html` deppending whether you want a full HTML file or just the HTML body.